10 Misconceptions About The Eastern Orthodox Church

 Unfortunately, you can often find this misconception perpetuated in some encyclopedias of religion, and by some Orthodox Christians themselves.
 This myth, however, is based on the heresy of phyletism, which the Church condemned in AD 1872 when the Bulgarian community of Constantinople attempted to create a bishopric of parishes open only to Bulgarians.

 There is only one Orthodox Church, with several jurisdictions or Patriarchates.
-These are not different “denominations”, as most Protestants assume.
+These are not different “denominations”, as most non-Orthodox Christians assume.
 Rather, all Eastern Orthodox Christians may commune in any Eastern Orthodox Church, regardless of the ethnic and cultural tradition of that Patriarchate.
-Every Orthodox church believes the same dogmas, professes the same Faith, and celebrates the same divine services.
+Every Eastern Orthodox church believes the same dogmas, professes the same Faith, and celebrates the same divine services.
 The religious designation of Russian/Serbian/Greek/etc. in Orthodox practice denotes an administrative distinction, not a religious or doctrinal one, as is quite normal in the Protestant world.

 Misconception #6: Orthodox Christians worship idols.